tusharsadhwani/packaged/README.md

 packaged . curve 'pip install -r requirements.txt' 'python bubble_sort_curve.py'
 ```

-This produces a `./curve` binary with Python 3.11 and `matplotlib`, which is
+This produces a `./curve` binary with:

-directly executable.
+- Python 3.11
+- `matplotlib`
+- `numba`
+- `llvmlite`
+- `pillow`

+... and is directly executable.
+You can send this binary file to another machine
+with the same OS and architecture, and it will run the same.

 ## Local Development / Testing